 - Any activities carried out by government authorities.

-Under these kinds of scenario, one of the best racial discrimination attorney said that you have to report what is going on because it is a form of harassment and victimization.
+Under these kinds of scenarios, a top racial discrimination attorney would advise you to report what is going on because it is a form of harassment and victimization.
 It is also your duty to report this to the proper authorities, so the problem can be nipped in the bud and other people will not suffer the same miserable fate.

 Two Kinds of Race Discrimination